For decision-makers · CISO / security leader

 Official-first, and skeptical of any number a vendor invents

 Every certification above has a free-study page collecting the vendor’s own objectives and free materials — the zero-cost baseline any purchased course should beat.
-Paid and lab-heavy training earns its price for the offensive and detection seats that genuinely need the environment, not as a blanket spend.
-A screen worth applying in a security org especially: certifying bodies do not publish pass rates or post-certification salaries, so a training vendor quoting either is quoting numbers that do not exist.
+Paid and lab-heavy training is worth pricing for the offensive and detection seats that need an environment you cannot give them otherwise — a per-seat call, not a blanket spend.
+A screen worth applying in a security org especially: the certifying bodies behind these credentials publish no official pass rate and guarantee no post-certification salary, so ask a vendor quoting either where the number came from and who was counted.

 Common questions